 Cash payments or per diems should be avoided and reimbursements for travel and lodging-related expenses should be paid to the government entity or agency rather than to the government official directly.
-Any exception to this rule can be made only with the prior written authorisation of the local Legal Department, the Regional General Counsel and the head of the local Business Unit.
+Any exception to this rule can be made only with the prior written authorisation of the local Legal/Compliance Department, the Regional/Segment General Counsel/Head of Compliance and the head of the local Business Unit.